Kabzeel1/Unit1-Slotmachine-Project/Readme.md

 # SLOT MACHINE.
 [PLAY GAME](https://kabzeel1.github.io/Unit1-Slotmachine-Project/)
 # slot machines history?
-Slot machine have been around for many years now, they were initally introduced in the late 1800's and played mostly in casinos and places of such.
-But since we now have the power of the web we can make these games in our computers and play.
+Slot machines have been around for many years now.
+They were initially introduced in the late 1800s and mainly played in casinos and similar venues.
+But now we can make these games on our computers and play them anywhere.

 ## how to play this game.

-With this game you have a chance to win 1000 dollars, this will happen everytime you match the the characters in the board.
+With this game, you have a chance to win 1000 dollars.
+This will happen every time you match 3 of the characters on the board.

 ![Play And Win](favicons/favicon_io/SLOT.png "Slot Machine")

 ## how the game was made.
-This game was made by the help of the following programing tools.
+This game was made by the help of the following programming tools.

 - ***Javascript*** : this was used to bring forth the behavior of the game.

-- ***HTML*** : which helped to link with all the other languages and make them compatable with the web.
+- ***HTML*** : which helped to link with all the other languages and make them compatible with the web.

 - ***CSS*** : CSS helped with the styling of the game.